Beverley Davies, BABCP Accredited CBT Therapist

 Making the decision to seek help from a therapist is a very important step and one that needs to feel right for you.
 Therefore, I offer a free 15 minute telephone consultation so that you can discuss your difficulties and we can identify whether CBT may be useful for you.

 I offer a collaborative, confidential and professional psychotherapy service for adults and adolescents aged 14 years and over and I welcome any questions or concerns you may have.
 All appointments take place at a residential address in an allocated therapy room that is specifically used to see clients.

 I am a fully accredited Cognitive Behavioural Therapist with the BABCP (The British Association for Behavioural and Cognitive Psychotherapies).

 During the time I have worked within the NHS, I have gained invaluable experience of delivering effective CBT therapy to individuals suffering with depression, a range of anxiety disorders and trauma.
 I have extensive experience of working with adults and more recently of working with adolescents aged 14 and over.
-I now run my own private practice which enables me to offer a professional and flexible service to meet the needs of individuals that do not wish to access CBT treatment through the NHS.
+I now run my own CBT clinic, which enables me to offer a professional and flexible service to meet the needs of individuals who wish to access private therapy.

 As a CBT Therapist, I will work with you to help you explore your issues in a safe and non-judgemental environment, where we will be able to work together collaboratively towards resolving your problems and distress.

 BSc (First Class Honours Degree) Mental Health Nursing, 2007